mbottini/concept2haskell/writeup.md

 VariableDistance workout does not have an average stroke rate for the workout.
 Instead, we have to calculate it from the stroke rates of each interval.

+Thus, we build as much of an object as we can at the `Frame` and `Header` level, and then at the `Workout` level, where we have access to both `Object`s, we merge them and add more fields with attributes from both `Object`s.

+Here's an example from our friend the `DistanceIntervalWorkout`.
+It's ugly, and there was probably a better way to do this.

+    instance ToJSON DistanceIntervalWorkout where
+        toJSON w = Utils.mergeObjects splits (toJSON (header w)) where splits = (object ["workout" .= object ["intervals" .= fs], "stroke_rate" .= Number (Utils.intToScientific .
+                                                            Utils.average .
+                                                            map Dif.strokesPerMinute .
+                                                            frames $ w),
+                                   "distance" .= Number (Utils.intToScientific .
+                                                         (* numIntervals) .
+                                                         Dih.splitSize .
+                                                         header $ w)])
+                  numIntervals = Dih.numSplits . header $ w
+                  t = Dih.splitSize . header $ w
+                  total = numIntervals * t
+                  fs = listValue id .
+                       Utils.addDistanceToIntervals t total .
+                       map (Utils.addAttribute "rest_time"
+                           (Number $
+                               Utils.tenthsToScientific .
+                               Dih.restTime .
+                               header $ w)) .
+                       map toJSON .
+                       frames $ w

+The "splits" are actually intervals here - that's the object that contains the interval data.
+The remainder is doing things like the following:

+* Adding an attribute `"rest_time"` to each `Frame` object.
+* Adding an attribute `"distance"` to each `Frame` object.
+* Combining the list of `Object`s into a single `Array` value (`listValue id` is a crude way of doing this).

+Other JSON implementations are similarly ugly due to this need to access values from both objects, do calculations on them, and then add the results to the objects themselves.
+Any individual step isn't too hard, but it piles up really quickly and becomes unmanageable.
+I don't like it, and my guess is that my approach was fundamentally flawed.

 ## Endgame

 I wasn't able to get to this because Concept2's response time is very slow, but